 Proof Outline.
 The strategy from here is a follows: whenever a failed delete occurs on a node w, we will charge it to an arbitrary hot edge e = (u, v) with u a root and $\ell(w) \ge \ell(v)$ (of which there must be at least one by Claim 3).
-Similar to Theorem 1, we will say that e is active during the interval between the first time u experiences an inversion on or above v and the time u is processed.
+Similar to Theorem 3.1, we will say that e is active during the interval between the first time u experiences an inversion on or above v and the time u is processed.
 We say that the cost, c(e), of an edge, e, is the number of failed deletes charged to it (which is notably 0 unless e is both hot and, at some point, active).
-We then separately bound (1) the expected number of failed deletes charged to an edge, given that it is an active hot edge.
+We then separately bound (1) the expected number of active hot edges which ever exist over the execution of Algorithm 4 and (2) the expected number of failed deletes charged to an edge, given that it is an active hot edge.
 Combining these will give the result.